CMU-17313Q/nodebb-f25-debug-divas/UserGuide.md

     Restart NodeBB after modifying core filter settings for changes to take effect.

-#Fourth Feature: Reading Time Feature
+# Fourth Feature - Reading Time Feature
   **Feature Overview**

     The Reading Time feature automatically calculates how long it would take to read a post or reply in NodeBB.